knatten/cppquiz23/questions/347/hint.md

-If a parameter is of reference type, the type referred to is used for type deduction.
+If a parameter is of a reference type, the type referred to is used for type deduction.
 Also, it is allowed to deduce an argument type to a more cv-qualified type.